Accessibility Information for Patrons with Disabilities

 Patrons who are Deaf or Hard of Hearing

-Patrons who wish to listen to the audio described performances (as detailed above) must pick up a headset.
+Patrons who wish to listen to the amplified performances (as detailed above) must pick up a headset.
 Headsets are distributed free of charge on a first-come, first-served basis from the assistance booth (around the corner from coat check) located on the main entry level of McCaw Hall.
 You will be asked to leave your ID in exchange for the device.

 Patrons who have Mobility Disabilities